oracle/node-oracledb/INSTALL.md

-If you have a [ULN][14] subscription, another alternative is to use `yum` to install the Basic package after enabling the ol7_x86_64_instantclient or ol6_x86_64_instantclient channel, depending on your version of Linux.
+If you have a [ULN][14] subscription, another alternative is to use `yum` to install the Basic package after enabling the ol7_x86_64_instantclient or ol6_x86_64_instantclient repository, depending on your version of Linux.

 Using any of these methods will install the required `libaio` package, if it is not already present.
-On recent Linux versions, such as Oracle Linux 8, you may also need to manually install the `libnsl` package.
-Oracle Instant Client 19 will not run on Oracle Linux 6.
+When using Instant Client 19 on recent Linux versions, such as Oracle Linux 8, you may also need to manually install the `libnsl` package.
+This is not needed from Instant Client 21 onward.

 For Instant Client 19 RPMs, the system library search path is automatically configured during installation.
 For older versions, if there is no other Oracle